Nico-Posateri/c-and-js-raycast-engine/README.md

 <Engine in action .gif>

-The **c-rc-engine** folder contains the complete raycasting engine built with C.
+The **c-rc-engine** folder contains the complete raycasting engine built with C. This engine uses [SDL2](https://github.com/libsdl-org/SDL/releases/tag/release-2.28.5).

 The **js-prototype** folder contains a prototype of the raycasting engine built with JavaScript, rendered in-browser.